-- We have increased our staff numbers : - We have employed a new ANP, particularly because of her Palliative Care knowledge to help our future aspirations of providing Outstanding End of Life Care for our patients - Through increased recruitment and further developing our innovative "Pretriage Process (PTP) we further increased, up from the original 40% increase in urgent appointment availability, an additional 22%, to now offer over 200 urgent appointments per day. - We have worked extremely hard with developing our PPG, increasing the membership at October'17 of 8, to now 28. - As part of our ongoing commitment to improve our communication with our patients we have launched a FACEBOOK page, as another medium in which to connect with our patients and highlight Practice changes, quickly and efficiently. - We have made good progress with updating our Practice Website, this is an ongoing project. - We have become much more prompt with implementing recommendations of our PPG through our developed PPG Action Log.
+- We have increased our staff numbers : - We have employed a new ANP, particularly because of her Palliative Care knowledge to help our future aspirations of providing Outstanding End of Life Care for our patients - We have brought in more Clinical Pharmacist time, increasing the number of consultations that he can have with our patients to help with their medication queries. - Through increased recruitment and further developing our innovative "Pretriage Process (PTP) we further increased, up from the original 40% increase in urgent appointment availability, an additional 22%, to now offer over 200 urgent appointments per day. - We have worked extremely hard with developing our PPG, increasing the membership at October'17 of 8, to now 28. - As part of our ongoing commitment to improve our communication with our patients we have launched a FACEBOOK page, as another medium in which to connect with our patients and highlight Practice changes, quickly and efficiently.

-- We have improved our telephone access, freeing up our receptionists to spend more time with our patients, through changes to our system with more direct department contact.
+- We have made good progress with updating our Practice Website, this is an ongoing project. - We have become much more prompt with implementing recommendations of our PPG through our developed PPG Action Log. - We have improved our telephone access, freeing up our receptionists to spend more time with our patients, through changes to our system with more direct department contact.
 Our telephone system is an ongoing project, seeking to further improve it, within the resources we have. - To further free up our phone lines and receptionists, we have been directly messaging, via SMS, certain patient pathology results, which has been a huge success, preventing the need for a large proportion of our patients to enquire about their results.
 This has also resulted in our patients receiving their results much more quickly than previously, a reduction from typically 7 days to 2 days.